 What is the Government's Role in Ensuring the Health of its Citizens?

 September 21, 2020

-In this forum, Holy Cross Professors Melissa Boyle and Tsitsi Masvawure help explain the parties' platforms and actions to provide affordable and accessible healthcare to Americans.
-Professor Boyle is an economist who teaches courses on public economics, public policy, and health economics.
-Her research has studied the effects of large social insurance programs such as Medicare, Medicaid and the VA.
-Professor Masvawure is a Professor of Practice in Health Studies in the Center for Interdisciplinary Studies.
-She teaches courses in global health, HIV/AIDS and health research methods.
+In this forum, Holy Cross professors Melissa Boyle (Economics) and Tsitsi Masvawure (Health Studies) help explain the parties' platforms and actions to provide affordable and accessible healthcare to Americans.
 Part of the Holy Cross Elections Forum 2020.

 Joseph Nye: What is a Moral Foreign Policy?